TadNodir/BackeryRoll/README.md

 Output: If successful, there is no issue.
 In the event of an error, a meaningful error message is displayed starting with error, output.

+The Picture4 is an example sequence of a game round with 3 players and one playing field with the configuration S; M; C; H. There are three complete moves.

 Thanks for your interest and reading this till the end!
 Good luck!